Quackman21/Capstone_Project/README.md

 ## Overview
 This script analyzes baseball swing data to rank players based on their performance metrics.
 It employs several key steps to process the data, calculate composite scores for each player, and rank them accordingly.

+## Purpose
+The aim of this script is to provide a holistic evaluation of baseball players' swings by combining various performance metrics into a single score.
+This approach allows for a comprehensive comparison and ranking of players, highlighting those with superior swing mechanics.

 ## Features

 ### Data Grouping